itsneeleshsingh/pwn.college_neelesh/Pondering_Paths.md

 ## References
 - [pwn.college](https://pwn.college/linux-luminarium/paths/) - Pondering Paths / Position Thy self module pages
 - Explored some things from [cd command](https://www.geeksforgeeks.org/linux-unix/cd-command-in-linux-with-examples/) like - `cd` or `cd ~` for going back to home directory and including dot in paths to access hidden files.

+# Position elsewhere
+This challenge introduced the `cd` command in linux.
+In this challenge we have to navigate to a specific directory which it will tell after some commands.
+Then after changing the directory we can run the `/challenge/run` to execute the program.

+## My solution

+**Flag:** `pwn.college{EUalv-oL6jCl9pdRSM8JmbGT9CR.QX3QTN0wCO2kjNzEzW}`

+1. I connected the dojo host using SSH command.
+    ```bash
+    neel@NeelTech:~$ ssh -i ./key hacker@dojo.pwn.college
+    Connected!
+    ```
+2. Now the shell is connected to dojo.
+Now execute any command or try to run `/challenge/run`.
+    ```bash
+    hacker@paths~position-elsewhere:~$ /challenge/run
+    Incorrect...
+    You are not currently in the /tmp directory.
+    Please use the `cd` utility to change directory appropriately.
+    ```
+3. It shows the correct path.
+Thus change the directory using the `cd` command followed by the correct path as an argument.
+    ```bash
+    hacker@paths~position-elsewhere:/$ cd tmp
+    hacker@paths~position-elsewhere:/tmp$
+    ```
+4. Now execute the `/challenge/run` command to run the program.
+    ```bash
+    hacker@paths~position-elsewhere:/tmp$ /challenge/run
+    Correct!!!
+    /challenge/run is an absolute path, invoked from the right directory!
+    Here is your flag:
+    pwn.college{EUalv-oL6jCl9pdRSM8JmbGT9CR.QX3QTN0wCO2kjNzEzW}
+    ```
+5. The flag appeared on the screen, which I then copied and submitted on [pwn.college](https://pwn.college/linux-luminarium/paths/) to complete the challenge.

+Here `/challenge/run` is an absolute path as it is invoked from the right directory.

+## What I learned

+1. Using the cd command
+    - `cd` is a command and accepts arguments after that.
+    - `cd` accepts both absolute and relative paths.

+2. Interaction with challenge programs
+    - Some programs need to be executed from specific directories like here from `/tmp`.

+## References
+- [pwn.college](https://pwn.college/linux-luminarium/paths/) - Pondering Paths / Position elsewhere module pages.